-Jekyll Island is Georgia state’s smallest barrier island—a narrow sediment deposit that runs along the coastline.
-The unique geography of such islands has given rise to a lovely and slightly unreal site at the north end of the island.
+Jekyll Island—Georgia state’s smallest barrier island—is a narrow sediment deposit that runs along the coastline.
+The unique geography of Jekyll Island has given rise to a lovely and surreal beach that doubles as a graveyard for trees.